jeremyreeder/gridscout/docs/_posts/2018-07-05-building-the-rc1-a-lightweight-modular-carbine.md

 considered.
 So I'm going for it, and upon completion we'll see how it does.

 ### Basis
-The RC1 will be based largely on the Alexander 6.5 Grendel Incursion, which is relatively light and fires the most effective general-purpose cartridge yet devised for AR15-format firearms.
+I'll base the the RC1 somewhat on the Alexander 6.5 Grendel Incursion, which is relatively light and fires the most effective general-purpose cartridge yet devised for AR15-format firearms.
 Thanks to the versatility and popularity of Eugene Stoner's modular design —the Armalite AR-15 upon which the Grendel